USA Requirements for a Student Visa

 A few examples of requirements which must be met include the following:

-- The applicant must show that she has a foreign residence and has no intent to abandon it.
+- The applicant must show they have a foreign residence and has no intent to abandon it

-- The applicant must show that he/she is a student qualified to pursue a full course of study.
+- The applicant must show they are a student qualified to pursue a full course of study

 Resources & Links